President and Chief Executive Officer

 By Andrew Chastain

-What follows are essential must-do’s for preparing yourself.
+Developed in collaboration with NALHE, the National Association of Latino Healthcare Executives, the following are essential must-do’s for preparing yourself.
 These are steps to take over a matter of years in order to position yourself for a board seat.

 1. Build your brand.